nodejs/node/doc/api/util.md

 hello world
 ```

-*Note*:

-* The callback is executed asynchronously, and will have a limited stack trace.
+The callback is executed asynchronously, and will have a limited stack trace.
 If the callback throws, the process will emit an [`'uncaughtException'`][]
 event, and if not handled will exit.

-* Since `null` has a special meaning as the first argument to a callback, if a
+Since `null` has a special meaning as the first argument to a callback, if a
 wrapped function rejects a `Promise` with a falsy value as a reason, the value
 is wrapped in an `Error` with the original value stored in a field named
 `reason`.